humanova/simple-neural-net/README.md

 Just run the exe.

-To change the neural-net settings you can edit "settings.txt". **Make sure to give correct values**.(Otherwise it will use default settings)
+To change the neural-net settings you can edit "settings.txt". **Make sure to give correct values**(Otherwise it will use default settings).

 ## What are these folders?
 * 1 - Neural-Net-Settings : Don't mess with that folder(**DO NOT change it's name or directory**), make sure this folder is on the same directory with exe.
 Otherwise neural-net settings won't be saved and the plotter won't work.